skkage/Lending-Club-Case-Study/README.md

 ### - Conclusions from Bivariate Analysis

-1.Loan applicants with the grade B5 have the highest no of charged off accounts followed by B3 and B4 in grade B. Followed by grade C - C1 and C2.

-2. So in general people who are provided loans graded B and C have high probablitiy of defaulting the loan.
+1. In general people who are provided loans graded B (with subgrade B5 max defaults) and C (subgrade C1) have high probablitiy of defaulting the loan.

-3. Looks like employees with more than 10 years of experience are likely to have more loan defaults compared to others.
+2. Looks like employees with more than 10 years of experience are likely to have more loan defaults compared to others.

-4. Loan applications having anual income between 25K to 50K are likely to have more loan defaults compared to others.
+3. Loan applications having anual income between 25K to 50K are likely to have more loan defaults compared to others.
 5. Loan applications who dont own a house are more likely to default a loan.

-5. Loan applications who are taking loan for the purpose of debt consolidation are more likely to default the loan.
+4. Loan applications who are taking loan for the purpose of debt consolidation are more likely to default the loan.

-6. Loan applications from CA address are more  likely to default the loan.
+5. Loan applications from CA address are more  likely to default the loan.

-7. Loan applications having the interest rate between M and MH are more  likely to default the loan.
+6. Loan applications having the interest rate between M (Medium- 9 to 13) and MH (medium high - 13 to 17) are more  likely to default the loan.

 ### - Conclusions from Multi Variate Analysis